MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Classes.md

 # LONG DESCRIPTION

-Starting in Windows PowerShell 5.0, Windows PowerShell adds language for defining classes and other user-defined types, by using formal syntax and semantics that are similar to other object-oriented programming languages.
+Starting in PowerShell 5.0, PowerShell adds language for defining classes and other user-defined types, by using formal syntax and semantics that are similar to other object-oriented programming languages.
 The goal is to enable developers and IT professionals to